ads8046/gpt-ai-chat-bot/README.md

 ## Starting the project

-In the project directory, run the following script commands to get the project going:
+In the root of project directory, run the following script commands to get the project going:

 ### 1.  `npm install`